-NORTHWEST FARM CREDIT SERVICES, ACA REPORT OF AUDIT COMMITTEE
+REPORT OF AUDIT COMMITTEE

 The Audit Committee is composed of six members of the Northwest FCS Board of Directors.
-In 2020, the Audit Committee met seven times (once in person and six times virtually) and participated in conference calls, as needed.
+In 2021, the Audit Committee met eight times (three times in person and five times virtually or via conference call).
 The Audit Committee oversees the scope of Northwest FCS' internal audit program, the independence of the outside auditors, the adequacy of Northwest FCS' system of internal controls and procedures, and the adequacy of management's action with respect to recommendations arising from those auditing activities.
-In addition, the Audit Committee approved the appointment of PricewaterhouseCoopers LLP (PwC) as independent auditors for 2020.
+In addition, the Audit Committee approved the appointment of PricewaterhouseCoopers LLP (PwC) as independent auditors for 2021.
 The Audit Committee's responsibilities are described more fully in the Audit Committee Charter.